Bunsly/HomeHarvest/README.md

 - `InvalidSite` - valid options: `zillow`, `redfin`, `realtor.com`
 - `InvalidListingType` - valid options: `for_sale`, `for_rent`, `sold`
 - `NoResultsFound` - no properties found from your input
-- `GeoCoordsNotFound` - if Zillow scraper is not able to create geo-coordinates from the location you input
+- `GeoCoordsNotFound` - if Zillow scraper is not able to find the geo-coordinates from the `location`

 ## Frequently Asked Questions